jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

 It was rarer now for us to shop together.
 These occasions feel much more special.
 During lockdown, we went to our neighborhood T&T Supermarket (the largest Chinese supermarket chain in Canada now owned by the grocery giant Loblaw) and it was nice, comforting even.
 This time, my mom was much faster, just grabbing a few things we needed.
 Years of my dad’s playful ribbing about her hour-long grocery expeditions had in fact made a difference.

 That day, while perusing the produce section, my mom dropped a pear on the ground.
 Instead of returning it to the pile, she put it in her basket.
 "Mom, put it back.
 We don't want that one."
 My initial reaction was one of perplexity, and I instnatly protested.
-"I bruised it," she explained matter-of-factly, "so I should buy it."
-I started to protest again, "You're so good, mom" - almost sarcastically, like it was a "There's no use in cutting corners in these small things."
+"I bruised it," she explained matter-of-factly, "so I should buy it.
+There's no use in cutting corners in these small things."

 Her words lingered with me, revealing a profound truth: it's in these unobserved moments that the essence of a person's character truly manifests.
 The temptation to discreetly replace the pear, avoiding responsibility for the minor damage, would have been easy to justify.
 Many might have succumbed to such reasoning, especially when accustomed to getting away with small transgressions.